datacats/datacats/docs/guide.rst

 environment.
 All of these options are described here_.
 Open this file and find a line that starts with ``ckan.plugins``.
 It will look something like this: ::

-    ckan.plugins = datastore kittyville_skin
+    ckan.plugins = datastore kittyville_theme

-The ``kittyville_skin`` is the extension endpoint for our kittyville extension, defined in ``ckanext-kittyville/setup.py``.
+The ``kittyville_theme`` is the extension endpoint for our kittyville extension, defined in ``ckanext-kittyville/setup.py``.
 We can enable and disable our extension by adding it or removing it from the plugins list above.